Gender inequality in El Salvador: Crimes against women

 Femicides, or the killing of women because they are women, have become more frequent in recent years, with 2011 having the highest number to date – 628.
 While the number decreased to 320 in 2012, it is of particular interest when looking at gender inequality as it is the most serious form of gender discrimination.
 In "No More Killings!
 Women Respond to Femicides in Central America," Marina Prieto Carron et al., argue that femicide is one manifestation of deeply entrenched gender inequality, discrimination, economic disempowerment, and machismo that exists in Latin America.
 They argue that femicide represents a backlash against women who are empowered and have moved away from traditional female roles.

 Victims of sexual crimes in El Salvador are disproportionately women.
 Of the total 3,436 sexual abuse convictions in 2011, 88% of the victims were female.
 In 2011, there were 224 rape convictions, though many incidents are not reported due to social and cultural factors.

 In 2016, El Salvador reported 524 femicides cases (one every 18 hours).
 While in 2017 and 2018, the country experienced a decrease in the number of these, there were still 851 women that died for being female during this period.
 Furthermore, according to a national survey in 2017, 67% of Salvadorian women have suffered some form of violence, sexual assault or abuse in their lifetime by their intimate partners or family members.
 Nevertheless, only 6% of these victims reported to the authorities, while the rest do not do it due to fear, shame, or because they thought they would not believe them.
 Also, according to the UN, three-quarters of femicides in El Salvador never get taken to court, and only 7% of those cases result in a conviction.

+In 2026 El Salvador's court has issued for the first time in the country's history a life sentence for femicide.
+This sentence came following several reforms promoted by the government led by Nayib Bukele.